lars1050/csc321-s25/project02-creature/README.md

 As with the scheduling problem, **add plotting of the progress of learning**.
 Show how the average fitness and best fitness changed over time.

+Experiment with the GA.
+Try different population sizes, mutation rates, generations, and selection functions.
+See which can get the ga to converge on the highest fitness in the least amount of time.

+An animation wil be provided.
+This will allow you to see the motion of the best individual.

 <hr>

 ## Documentation